“Two Roosters… and a Third” — A Teaching Linked to Isaiah 27:1

 “Do you know what will happen before the arrival of Moshiach?
 Two roosters will fight each other, and a third rooster will come and strike them both.
 The Jewish people, thanks to their faith in the Most High, the G-d of Israel, will survive.”

 People asked him what he was talking about and who the roosters were.
+He replied: “The two roosters are America and Russia.
+The third is China.”

-Radak (d.
-1235): Edom, Ishmael (Arabs), and India.
+- Radak (d.
+1235): Edom; Ishmael (Arabs); India.

-Metzudat David (d.
-1769): Edom, Ishmael, and other peoples from the sea islands.
+- Metzudat David (d.
+1769): Edom; Ishmael; and other peoples from the sea islands.

 “For behold, the Lord comes out of His place to punish the inhabitants of the earth for their sinfulness; and the earth will reveal the blood (it has swallowed), and will no longer cover its slain.”